prashanthwagle/sevenspeak/README.md

 6. Deploy this package to the Lambda function.

 7. Create a DynamoDB table with `Name` as the parition key and `Score` as the sort key.
 Make sure the name of this table is referenced in the index.js.
+Find the line `const TABLE_NAME = "HSTable";` in index.js and replace HSTable with the name of the table that you created.

 8. Go to the AWS Skills Dashboard and create the skill counterpart by following the instructions given in https://developer.amazon.com/en-US/docs/alexa/alexa-skills-kit-sdk-for-nodejs/develop-your-first-skill.html.